Dhruvacube/railway-management/README.md

 ### Scopes
 There are many scopes of improvement in this project like cheaking of seats no, automatically assigning a seat no then view all the bookings and many more.

+### External Libraries
+Various external libraries have been used to ease the work, their licenses have been provided in their folder (where it is stored).